MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-horizontal-scaling.md

 **Scale in**

-When your cluster approaches a state of under-utilization, scale in to lower costs but maintain performance.
+When the cluster is underutilized, scale -in will take place to lower costs while maintaining optimal performance.
 Multiple metrics are used to verify that it's safe to scale in the cluster.
-The following rules are evaluated hourly for 6 hours before scale in is performed:
+The following rules are evaluated before scale -in is performed:
-* The number of instances is above 2 and above the minimum number of instances defined.
-* To ensure that there's no overloading of resources, the following metrics must be verified before scale in is performed:
+* To ensure that there's no overloading of resources, the following metrics are evaluated before scale in is performed:
     * Cache utilization isn't high
     * CPU is below average
     * Ingestion utilization is below average
     * Streaming ingest utilization (if streaming ingest is used) isn't high
-    * Keep alive events are above a defined minimum, processed properly, and on time.
+    * Keep alive metric is above a defined minimum, processed properly, and on time (which means the cluster is responsive).
-    * No query throttling
+    * There is no query throttling
     * Number of failed queries are below a defined minimum.

 > [!NOTE]
 > The scale in logic currently requires a 1-day evaluation before implementation of optimized scale in.
-This evaluation takes place once every 6 hours.
+This evaluation takes place once every hour.
 If an immediate change is needed, use [manual scale](#manual-scale).

 ### Custom autoscale